Visit Yvoire – a Medieval Floral Town on Lake Geneva, France

 Approaching Yvoire on Lake Geneva, France

-Yvoire is a small but very romantic small town (population ca. 800) on the southern, French shores of Lake Geneva.
-This traffic-free village has managed to preserve much of its medieval look with town walls and gates, a historic castle, and narrow cobblestone streets.
-Yvoire is a beautiful town year-round but particularly attractive during spring and summer when it is filled with flowers blooming from seemingly every balcony and windowsill.
-Yvoire is hugely popular with day-trippers and thus has a large number of restaurants, cafés, boutiques, art galleries, studios, and souvenir shops.
-With few formal sights, visiting Yvoire is relaxing and the town easy to enjoy.
-Yvoire is a short drive from Geneva and Evian or a fast passenger ferry crossing from Nyon in Switzerland.
-It is a popular day-trip tour destination.
+The flowery medieval village of Yvoire is a small but very romantic town (population ca. 800) in France on the southern shores of Lake Geneva.
+This traffic-free village has preserved its medieval look with town walls and gates, a historic castle, and narrow cobblestone streets.
+Yvoire is a beautiful town year-round, but particularly attractive during spring and summer when filled with flowers blooming from seemingly every balcony and windowsill.

 Medieval Château d’Yvoire on Lac Léman, France